In order to help minimize the spread of the coronavirus, DMU has implemented the following measures:

 - Dates are subject to change and may be extended

-The campus remains open to students, faculty and staff, and will be in the fall, but with the continuing requirements of face-covering use and physical distancing.
-Should any operational changes be necessary due to effects of the pandemic, DMU will issue prompt communications.
-During the summer, students will hear from their Program Chairs and Deans about the logistics regarding fall semester classes.
-And, more details will be listed here once they are decided.
+The campus remains open to students, faculty and staff, but with the continuing requirements of face-covering use, frequent hand washing and physical distancing.
+Should other operational changes be necessary due to effects of the pandemic, DMU will issue prompt communications.

 Visitors to campus must be approved by an ELT member.
 The number of visitors will be limited and visitors will be required to check in with Facilities Management/Security located in Ryan Hall.
 Visitors will have temperature taken and screened for access.
 If approved for access, a visitor ID badge will be issued and visitors will be escorted to the appropriate location by a Facilities Management representative or a Security Officer.
 When leaving campus, visitors will return their badges and sign out.